JarbasAl/emotion_data/readme.md

 structured data to work with emotions

-this project was made for use with [LILACS](https://github.com/JarbasAl/LILACS/)
+this project was made for use with [LILACS](https://github.com/JarbasAl/LILACS/), this is early work and subject to change, information bellow may be outdated

 reference - https://en.wikipedia.org/wiki/Contrasting_and_categorization_of_emotions